 Rare plant surveys initially will involve the review of species observed previously along the transmission line RoW, as well as the database compiled by the Manitoba Conservation Data Centre for species of conservation concern, which includes species that are rare, disjunct, or at risk throughout their range or in Manitoba.
 Species of conservation concern encompasses plants ranked very rare to uncommon by the Manitoba Conservation Data Centre, and those listed under the provincial Endangered Species and Ecosystems Act, the federal Species at Risk Act, or listed by the Committee on the Status of Endangered Wildlife in Canada.
-Flowering times and preferred habitat for species of conservation concern known to occur in the Project area will be reviewed.
+New Jersey Tea (Ceanothus herbaceus), the obligate plant species for the Mottled duskywing butterfly is included as a plant species of conservation concern known to occur in the Project area will be reviewed.